Magnetic dipole moments of bottom-charm baryons in light-cone QCD: The LCSR for magnetic dipole moments of the baryons

 where $\tilde S_{Q(q)}^{ij}(x) = CS_{Q(q)}^{{ij}^T}(x)C$ and, $S_q^{ij}(x)$ and $S_Q^{ij}(x)$ are the light and heavy quark propagators, respectively.
 The light and heavy quark propagators are written as~\cite{Yang:1993bp,Belyaev:1985wza},

-where $G^{\mu \nu }$ is the gluon field strength tensor, $K_{0,1,2}$ are Bessel functions of the second kind; and $m_q$ and $m_Q$ are the masses of the light and heavy quarks, respectively.
+where $G^{\mu \nu }$ is the gluon field strength tensor, $K_{0,1,2}$ are the second kind of Bessel functions; and $m_q$ and $m_Q$ are the masses of the light and heavy quarks, respectively.

-The correlation functions contain two parts, that is, photon interacting with light and heavy quarks perturbatively, and photon interacting with light quark nonperturbatively.
+The correlation functions contain two parts, that is, photon interacting with light and heavy quarks perturbatively (short-distance contributions), and photon interacting with light-quark nonperturbatively (long-distance contributions).
 When the photon interacts with light and heavy quarks perturbatively, one of the propagators in Eq. (\ref{edmn08}) is substituted by

-where $S^{free}$ is the first term of the light or heavy quark propagators and the remaining two quark propagators are taken as full quark propagators.
-When the manipulations mentioned above are performed, perturbative contributions are calculated.
+where $S^{free} (x)$ is the first term of the light or heavy quark propagators and the remaining two quark propagators are taken as full quark propagators.
+When the manipulations mentioned above are performed, the $S_q^{free} (x)$ and $S_Q^{free} (x)$ take the following forms